gmlc-dispatches/dispatches/docs/models/renewables/battery.rst

-Lithium Ion Battery
+Battery
 ===================

-The DISPATCHES Lithium Ion Battery Model represents electricity energy storage with efficiencies for charge and discharge as well as capacity degradation with cycling.
+The DISPATCHES Battery Model represents electricity energy storage with efficiencies for charge and discharge as well as capacity degradation with cycling.
 Electricity inflows and outflows determine the state-of-charge and energy throughput of the battery.

 Degrees of Freedom
 ------------------

-The Lithium Ion Battery Model has X degrees of freedom.
+The Battery Model has X degrees of freedom.

 Model Structure
 ---------------

-The Lithium Ion Battery Model uses the inlet and outlet electricity to determine how the stored energy and storage capacity of the battery changes from the user-defined initial conditions.
+The Battery Model uses the inlet and outlet electricity to determine how the stored energy and storage capacity of the battery changes from the user-defined initial conditions.
 The initial conditions consist of the `initial_state_of_charge` and `initial_energy_throughput`.
 A parameter, `dt`, is required to convert between electricity flows and stored energy.
 The `degradation_rate` describes how the storage capacity of the battery decreases with